inoue0426/test_docstring_and_sphinx/README.md

 # test_docstring_and_sphinx

-This is a template file to manage your research environment with pytest and document using sphinx.
+This is a template file to manage your research environment with doctest and document using sphinx.

 ## Flow